leaf-node/open_alert_viewer/.github/ISSUE_TEMPLATE/z-app-pre-release-checklist.md

 * [ ] Trying to open a second running version of the app only launches a notification
 * [ ] Enabling and disabling sound works as expected

+## Pre-release

+* [ ] Especially if there were any changes to the continuous delivery workflow, test it by temporarily enabling the workflow for the main branch before tagging a release.
+The workflow should fail on the first upload attempt, and sibling tasks will be cancelled too.

 ## Creating a new release

 Do these tasks last if / when the above is complete and working.